pandeyyyy/websocketGO_task/README.md

 go run main.go

 # Open Chrome console for testing -
-press F12 to open and open in incognito mode as there was some security issue in my system so open in incognito it will work
+press F12 to open console  and open in incognito mode as there was some security issue in my system so open in incognito it will work

+we can make multiple connections but for testing i am taking only 2, many can be added just by opening different tabs
 # Create connection 1 in one tab (incognito)
 const ws1 = new WebSocket('ws://localhost:8080/ws');
 ws1.onmessage = (event) => { console.log('Client 1 received:', event.data); };